Migrated 50000 lines of Polymer to Lit

 I still believe the 2 points above are correct.

-Turns out keeping old files intact was critical important for debugging, by which we found and solved a lot of bugs by simply comparing the code logic.
+Turns out keeping old files intact was critical important for debugging, we found and solved a lot of bugs by simply comparing the code logic.

 Migrating from high level component is also the right decision.